-- Study canine body language.
-Like you, your child should know to stop play if she sees signs of dominance.
+- Study and teach your children about canine’s body language.
+Like you, your child should know to stop playing if she sees signs of dominance.

 - Encourage patience.
 Between eight and ten weeks, a new puppy is in what’s called a fearful period as he explores the world.
 Combine that with the fact that both children and puppies are easily excited, and the result can be misunderstandings that place both on the defensive.
 Slow, patient interactions leave room for everyone to learn what behavior feels fun and safe.

 - Model the way that you want your kids to approach their pup.
-Once they learn this at home, they’ll understand the safe way to approach others dogs, too.
+Once they learn this at home, they’ll understand the safe way to approach other dogs, too.